abdulahmad/EA-NHL-Tools/ANIM-To-BMP/README.md

 # ANIM-To-BMP v0.2
 Exports In-game sprites from NHL92 Sega Genesis in ANIM format to Photoshop RAW and Windows BMP format.
-The sprites are extracted as stored-- which means they are in grayscale.

 There is also a `.json` file saved per Animation Frame, which contains the metadata associated with each Frame.

+Palette is structured similar to how it is stored by the game in Sega Genesis CRAM.
+The reason is that sprites can have multiple palettes, and the only way to get multi-palette sprites to dislpay correctly would be to use the same palette structure that the game uses.

 # Usage
 1. Ensure you have `node` installed on your machine

-2. Run `node animToBmp <animfile>` or `node animToBmp <animfile> <EAPalfile>`.
+2. Run `node animToBmp <animfile>` or `node animToBmp <animfile> Palettes\<Palette File>`.
 It will decompress the ANIM file and you will get a `.raw` (Photoshop RAW), `.json` (additonal image attributes) and a `.bmp` file in the `Extracted` path.
-If a palfile (in EA Pal format, !pal, etc) was specified, it will use that palette in extracting ANIM files.
+If a palette file (included in Palettes path) was specified, it will override the player sprite Palette in extracting frames from ANIM files.

 ## NHL92 ANIM file details (Big Endian)
 | Byte (All values in hexadecimal)              | Value           | Description |